Ninoska Pérez Castellón

-Ninoska Pérez Castellón (born 1950) is a prominent member of the Cuban exile community in Miami, and outspoken opponent of Fidel and Raul Castro.
+Ninoska Pérez Castellón (born 1950) is a prominent member of the Cuban exile community in Miami, and outspoken opponent of Fidel and Raúl Castro.
 In relation to this mission of hers, she was one of the founding members of the Cuban Liberty Council with her husband Roberto Martin Perez.

 She is a notable Spanish radio talk show host and political commentator on Radio Mambi and Radio Martí.
 She is also an occasional columnist for the Miami Herald.

 Early life

 She was born Lucrecia Ninoska Pérez Castellón in Havana, Cuba on March 15, 1950.
 Her family fled the island to the United States on June 5, 1959, following the triumph of the Cuban Revolution.
 A few months later her family was granted political asylum, while her brothers and uncles eventually took part in the April 1961 failed Bay of Pigs invasion.

 She is a graduate of Miami-Dade College and the University of Miami.